inlab-geo/espresso/README.md

 - ``earthquakebootstrap``:
 - ``earthquakeleastsquares``:

-Once a problem is imported, it's functions can be called using the same structure for each problem:
+Once a problem is imported, it's main functions can be called using the same structure for each problem.
+For more information for each function please use help():

 ```console